nescalas/nescala-2023-planning/master-checklist.md

 This might become a template for future years (and I'd suggest that it does so), but that's up to the organizing committee for each year.

+## March

+- [ ] Debrief both the organizers and attendees.
+What worked?
+What didn't?
+What might we do better next year?
+(Aside from trying to not have an active plague.)

 ## April - May

 - [ ] Recruit initial members of the *local* team.
 (Goal: at least six people who are willing to consider themselves involved.)